store Skip to content

 Spouse didn’t so much roll her eyes as simply blinked them repeatedly, as if lost in the forest.
 Meanwhile the dogs focused on me, seven pairs of blood-shot alabaster eyeballs punctuating the darkness like falling stars.
 Studying my every move.

 “We finally talk.”
 It’s not Turquoise’s voice.
 Rougher around the edges like a newly dug grave, multiple octaves lower, yet definitely female.
-My sixth sense told me I was listening to Mama Cass who apparently intercepted my thoughts like an overzealous Richard Sherman, Seahawks defender and legend.
+My sixth sense told me I was listening to Mama Cass who apparently intercepted my thoughts like an overzealous Seahawks defender, Richard Sherman,

 Again, rapid as AI, she spoke as if sprinting seconds ahead of her thinking.
 “The one who crosses the water carries this blessing.”